karlgi/clusteranalysis/workflow.md

 Here res_1.rda to res_10.rda are imported.
 The optimal clustering solution is found, and clusters (and parameters) relabelled according to Stephens method.
 Relabelled cluster data is saved as res_X_high.rda, where X is the iteration from 1-10.

 4. Description and outcome analysis: describe_clusters.rmd
 Here relabeled clusters are explored.
 In this file we also import imputed_data.rda to use for the pooled analysis.
 Clusters are explored with descriptive statistics and prediction of outcome.

+5. Validation:
+Some validation is done continously in the other files.
+Here we look specifically on the ECDF of the log-likelihoods in six leave-one registry out analysis